 What a great visit to Fredericksburg

 This historic site, managed by the Texas Rangers Heritage Center, was the Texas frontier’s first US Army outpost.
-The US Army operated this Fort from 1848 until 1853, and the Confederate Army was even in occupation here briefly.
+The US Army operated this Fort from 1848 until 1853, and the Confederate Army was even briefly in occupation here.
 An original and restored garrison building and other replica buildings are displayed here.

 Admiral Nimitz State Historic Site – National Museum of the Pacific War

-The famed World War II Pacific War hero, Admiral Chester Nimitz, was born in Fredericksburg and is honored at the Admiral Nimitz State Historic Site – National Museum of the Pacific War.
+Admiral Chester Nimitz, a famed World War II Pacific War hero, was born in Fredericksburg and is honored at the Admiral Nimitz State Historic Site—National Museum of the Pacific War.

 What a great visit to Fredericksburg